Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

 8. In the **Configure API Access Mode** pane, select **External** to make the API publicly accessible.
 9. Click **Deploy**.

-### Step 2: Apply Permissions to Resources and Publish the API
+### Step 2: Apply permissions to resources and publish the API

 1. On the **Deploy** page, go to the **Build Area** card and click **Security Settings**.
 2. In the **Security Settings** pane, go to the **Permissions List** section and click **+ Add Permission(Scope)**.